Complete Guide to Penetration Testing

 Key areas that require penetration testing include:

 Many industry regulations and compliance frameworks now mandate periodic penetration tests as a core requirement for protecting sensitive data.
-For organizations in regulated sectors, these tests are not optional—they are a condition of doing business.
+For organizations in regulated sectors, these tests are not optional.
+They are a condition of doing business.
 Key examples include:

 Beyond any specific mandate, proactively identifying and rectifying flaws is always more cost-effective than absorbing the hefty fines and reputational damage that follow a breach.

 Penetration tests are also strongly recommended at crucial business junctures, such as after a significant system implementation or a major software update.
-Furthermore, if your company has experienced and remediated a breach, a follow-up test is crucial to ensure all entry points have been secured against recurring attacks.
+And if your company has experienced and remediated a breach, a follow-up test is crucial to ensure all entry points have been secured against recurring attacks.

 Before initiating the penetration testing process establishing a clear set of guidelines and ethical standards can help ensure that the process is effective, legal, and beneficial to enhancing the organization's security posture.